Guide to Getting a Personal Loan With a Co-signer

 — Trevor Smith, corporate branch manager, Wasatch Peaks Credit Union

-Be sure to make timely payments since this will positively impact both your credit and that of your cosigner.
-Late and missed payments, however, will have a negative impact on both your credit scores.
-This not only damages your finances but could also damage your relationship.
+Be sure to make timely payments since this will positively impact both your credit and that of your co-signer.
+Late and missed payments, however, can not only damage your finances but could also harm your relationship.

 2. Check eligibility requirements